NickTheRipperEX/specialist-homebrew-tool-kits/README.md

 - **Potter's Tools:** Creating art pieces to, at-most, sell for gold.
 The point of the game is to adventure and fight monsters or villains.
 - **Thieves' Tools:** They realistically only have use in picking locks and disabling traps, and that is just a very straightforward ability check against a given DC.
 - **Vehicles:** Will require their own supplemental implementation of many elements, far beyond the scope of just this module.

+## Credits

+Special credit to [this short-but-sweet supplement for the Poisoner's Kit](https://www.dmsguild.com/product/188571/Poisoners-Kit-Guide) provided by Morgan Boetsma on Dungeon Master's Guild.
+They were the inspiration behind my original Poisoner's Kit homebrew supplement, which heavily modified and expanded upon their original ruleset.
+Without this work, my poison crafting rules would not exist, nor would any of the tool kit supplements which branched out of it.